 In the past, concrete countertops got a bad reputation as stain prone and high maintenance because of the wax and acrylic sealers once used.
 Unfortunately, this reputation persists even today, despite that most concrete countertop professionals are now using high-performance coatings to provide excellent protection to their creations.
 There is still a lot of confusion among consumers, designers and even concrete countertop pros about sealers, and there are still basic acrylic sealers and penetrating treatments marketed for concrete countertops.

-I’m a strong and vocal advocate for using a high-performance coating to protect concrete from stains and acids, and I’ve invested an extraordinary amount of time and resources testing and reporting the stain performance of a wide variety of sealers.
+I’m a strong, vocal advocate for using a high-performance coating to protect concrete from stains and acids.
+I’ve invested an extraordinary amount of time and resources testing and reporting the stain performance of a wide variety of sealers.
 I’ve always used coatings, even back in the late 1990s when they required a full-suit respirator, HVLP sprayer and several days to apply properly.

 Since then, technology has advanced dramatically.
 The popular coatings today are water-based urethanes applied with a foam roller.
 Many very successful concrete countertop professionals exclusively use urethanes on countertops.
 They’ve done so for years because their businesses and their reputations depend upon the performance, consistency and dependability urethane coatings provide.